segmentio/segment-docs/src/unified-profiles/unified-profiles-workspace.md

 After you complete the Unified Profiles guided setup, you can use [Advanced Segment](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} to connect your workspace to additional *sources*, or websites, server libraries, mobile SDKs, and cloud applications that can send data into Segment, and *destinations*, or apps and business tools that can receive forwarded data from Segment.

 > warning "Editing or deleting the two sources automatically created during the guided setup can lead to data loss"
 > During the guided setup process, Segment creates two sources: a [Java source](/docs/connections/sources/catalog/libraries/server/java/quickstart/) named `flex-unify-server-source` that connects your Segment workspace to Flex, and an Personas source, named `Personas [workspace-name]`, that activates your customer data.
-If you edit or delete these sources, reach out to Flex support for next steps.
+If you edit or delete these sources, reach out to [Segment support](mailto:friends@segment.com){:target="_blank"} for next steps.

 See the [Unified Profiles entitlements and limitations](#segment-for-flex-entitlements-and-limitations) documentation for more information about the sources and destinations supported by Unified Profiles workspaces.